Estimates have placed as many as 50% of the world as deficient in Vitamin D.

-Using magnesium in the glycinate or threonate form will usually result in the best absorption for your body and optimize your serum magnesium levels.
+Using magnesium in the glycinate, malate, or threonate form will usually result in the best absorption for your body and optimize your serum magnesium levels.

 Will Using D3 Help with Weight Loss?

-In the past, there have been some studies which have shown that using Vitamin D supplements in conjunction with diet and exercise may have lead to more weight loss (11) than not using Vitamin D.
+In the past, there have been some studies that have shown that using Vitamin D supplements in conjunction with diet and exercise may have led to more weight loss (11) than not using Vitamin D.

 While this may be true for some people, it’s certainly not my experience that this treatment works for the majority of people.

 I would never consider Vitamin D (even D3) as a ‘weight loss supplement’ nor would I ever suggest you think about it in that way.